Samuelson777/Contemporary-Heart-Transplantation/README.md

 ### Figure-use notice

 Figures containing clinical statistics must be linked to their original registry, trial, guideline, or observational-study sources.
-Conceptual diagrams should be labelled as author-created scientific illustrations.
+Conceptual diagrams are labelled as author-created scientific illustrations.

 Artificially generated images should not be presented as direct clinical photographs, operative records, or original experimental evidence.